GoogleCloudPlatform/anthos-config-management-samples/fleet-tenancy/README.md

 This step includes the following operations:
 - Create a Fleet in a project
 - Enable API services
-- Create a service account and grant the service account a list of IAM roles.

 Terraform configs: [link](terraform/1-fleet).